picosonic/js13k-2021/devdiary/diary.md

 Added 3D and timeline libraries.

+Fixed script which calls closure compiler when more than one jar exist.

+Added animation callback to process game state advancement.

 Disabled alpha and smoothing on 3D canvas element to improve rendering speeds.

 Added support for browser resizing.